Aitana Bonmatí: Barcelona, 2012–16

 Bonmatí moved up to become a Barcelona B player after two years at the club.
 During her time with the B team, she sparingly made appearances for the first team in preseason.
-Throughout the 2015–16 season, Bonmatí played an important part in winning the championship of Segunda Division, Group III for the first time in the club's history, by scoring 14 goals for Barcelona.
-At the end of the season she was promoted to the Barcelona's first team by the manager Xavi Llorens.
+Throughout the 2015–16 season, Bonmatí played an important part in winning the championship of Segunda Division, Group III for the first time in the club's history, scoring fourteen goals.
+At the end of the season she was brought into the first team by manager Xavi Llorens.